-Implementation Status Deviations from the "Ethical Corporate Evaluation Item Yes No Abstract Explanation Management Best Practice Principles management on a full-time basis under the Board of Directors which reports the ethical corporate management policy and programs against unethical conduct regularly (at least once a year) to the Board of Directors while overseeing such operations?
-(3) Does the company establish V to promote ethical corporate management.
-In the future, the Company will establish such unit, which reports to the Board of Directors on a regular basis (at least once a year) for establishing and supervising the implementation of the ethical corporate management policies and prevention programs.
-(3) If a conflict of interest situation is identified by the Company's personnel in None. policies to prevent conflicts of interest and provide appropriate communication channels, and implement it? the course of conducting the Company's business, the Company shall report the relevant situation to the immediate supervisor, who shall provide appropriate guidance.
+Implementation Status Implementation Status Deviations from the "Ethical Corporate Evaluation Item Yes No Abstract Explanation Management Best Practice Principles under the Board of Directors which reports the ethical corporate management policy and programs against unethical conduct regularly (at least once a year) to the Board of Directors while overseeing such operations?
+(3) Does the company establish policies to prevent conflicts of interest and provide appropriate communication channels, and implement it?
+V In the future, the Company will establish such unit, which reports to the Board of Directors on a regular basis (at least once a year) for establishing and supervising the implementation of the ethical corporate management policies and prevention programs.
+(3) If a conflict of interest situation is identified by the Company's personnel in the course of conducting the Company's business, the Company shall report the relevant situation to the immediate supervisor, who shall provide appropriate guidance.
+None.
 (4) Does the company have effective accounting and internal control systems in place to implement ethical corporate management?
 Does the internal audit unit follow the results of unethical conduct risk assessments and devise audit plans to audit the systems accordingly to prevent unethical conduct, or hire outside accountants to perform the audits?
 V (4) The Company's management has established an effective accounting system and internal control system, and the internal audit unit follows an annual audit plan to ensure compliance with the system.
 None.
 (5) Does the company regularly hold internal and external educational trainings on operational integrity?
 V (5) The Company promotes the Ethical Corporate Management Best Practice Principles in various meetings from time to time.
 In the future, the Company will hold education and training related to ethical management on a regular basis depending on the actual needs.
-None. iii.Operation of the integrity channel(1) Does the company establish both a reward/punishment system and an integrity hotline?
-Can the accused be reached by an appropriate person for follow-up? v The Company has established personnel management rules and regulations, including the "Procedures for Ethical Management and Guidelines for Conduct", "Guidelines for the Adoption of Codes of Ethical Conduct", "Regulations Governing Performance Appraisal", "Regulations Governing Employee Reward and Punishment" and "Rules for Handling Whistleblower Cases", and has set up None.
+None. iii.Operation of the integrity channel (1) Does the company establish both a reward/punishment system and an integrity hotline?
+Can the accused be reached by an appropriate person for follow-up?
 (2) Does the company have in place standard operating procedures for investigating accusation cases, as well as follow-up actions and relevant post-investigation confidentiality measures?
-V employee complaint mechanisms and channels, and assigned appropriate staff to accept complaints.
+V (1) The Company has established personnel management rules and regulations, including the "Procedures for Ethical Management and Guidelines for Conduct", "Guidelines for the Adoption of Codes of Ethical Conduct", "Regulations Governing Performance Appraisal", "Regulations Governing Employee Reward and Punishment" and "Rules for Handling Whistleblower Cases", and has set up employee complaint mechanisms and channels, and assigned appropriate staff to accept complaints.
 (2) The Company will do its utmost to protect the privacy and confidentiality of the whistleblower in accordance with the relevant regulations to encourage employees to report violations of the law.
+None.
 None.